 The Council will generally require a planning agreement to make provision for security to cover the developer's/proponent's obligations under the agreement.
-The form of security will generally be an unconditional bank guarantee from an Australian Bank in favour of the

-Council to the full value of the developer's/proponent's obligations under the Agreement and on terms otherwise acceptable to the Council.
+The A form of security will generally be an unconditional bank guarantee from an Australian Bank in favour of the Council to the full value of the developer's/proponent's obligations under the Agreement and on terms otherwise acceptable to the Council.
+Other security will generally be required.